-Perhaps one of the greatest songwriters ever, Joni Mitchell has released 19 studio albums and has won nine Grammy Awards and three Juno Awards.
+Perhaps one of the greatest songwriters ever, Joni Mitchell released 19 studio albums, won nine Grammy Awards and three Juno Awards.
 She was ranked ninth on the list of the 100 Greatest Songwriters of All Time in 2015.

-The “Queen of Country Pop” has sold over a hundred million records worldwide and is one of the best-selling music artists of all time.
-Her second studio album in 1995, The Woman in Me brought her into the spotlight, and since then she has gone on to release two other best-sellers bagging her five Grammy Awards in the process.
+The “Queen of Country Pop” sold over a hundred million records worldwide and is one of the best-selling music artists of all time.
+Her second studio album in 1995, The Woman in Me brought her into the spotlight.
+Since then she went on to release two other best-sellers bagging her five Grammy Awards in the process.

-Aubrey Drake Graham has broken several Billboard records among which include most charted songs (186), most time on the Hot 100 (431 weeks).
+Aubrey Drake Graham broke several Billboard records in categories like most charted songs and most times on the Hot 100.
 The three-time Grammy Award winner became the first male solo artist to have two 10-week chart-toppers on the Hot 100 with God’s Plan and One Dance.

-The “Pop Punk Queen” began performing at the age of 15 when she appeared on a stage with Shania Twain.
-Since then, Avril Lavigne has sold more than 50 million records worldwide, which makes her the 3rdbest-selling female artist from Canada, with Shania Twain and Celine Dion topping the list.
-Among her albums include Under My Skin in 2004 and The Best Damn Thing in 2007.
+The “Pop Punk Queen” began performing at the age of 15 when she appeared on stage with Shania Twain.
+Since then, Avril Lavigne sold more than 50 million records worldwide, which makes her the 3rd best-selling female artist from Canada, with Shania Twain and Celine Dion topping the list.
+Her famous albums are Under My Skin (2004) and The Best Damn Thing (2007).
 Her sixth studio album Head Above Water is expected to be released in 2019.

 Abel M. Tesfaye popularly known as The Weekend burst into the limelight with his critically acclaimed mixtapes House of Balloons, Thursday, and Echoes of Silence in 2011, before they were later remastered on the compilation album Trilogy in 2012.
-The three-time Grammy Award winner has had eight of his songs achieve a top-ten spot on the Billboard Hot 100, they include, Earned It, The Hills, Pray for Me, and Starboy.
+The three-time Grammy Award winner had eight of his songs climb to the top-ten spot on the Billboard Hot 100.
+Those are Earned It, The Hills, Pray for Me, and Starboy.

 The 24-year-old singer and songwriter was the first artist to have seven songs from a debut record chart on the Billboard Hot 100 in 2009.
 He has sold over 140 million records, making him one of the best-selling music artists in the world.
 He is the youngest male artist to debut at the top of the Billboard Hot 100.